-A. The old saying “sticks and stones can break my bones but words will never hurt me” just isn’t true.
-We’ve worked with many people whose broken bones have healed but whose broken hearts and spirits are still hurting from wounds inflicted many years earlier.
+The old saying, “sticks and stones can break my bones but words will never hurt me” just isn’t true.
+We’ve worked with many people whose broken bones have healed.
+But their broken hearts and spirits are still hurting from wounds inflicted many years earlier.
 Verbal abuse cannot be tolerated and is never something to be accepted.
 If it isn’t dealt with, it will only get worse and may lead to physical abuse.

 An important first step is to get clear about what behavior is healthy and unhealthy, what is appropriate and inappropriate, what is acceptable and unacceptable.
 If you’ve lived with this for ten years, you’ve probably become desensitized to what healthy and appropriate look like.
 Dr. Grace Ketterman’s book, Verbal Abuse: Healing the Hidden Wound (Servant), will help clarify what healthy looks like and give you practical suggestions for new ways to respond.

-The next step is for you to state to your husband what you will and will not tolerate and then have a specific plan as to how you will respond the next time your boundaries are crossed.
+The next step is for you to state to your husband what you will and will not tolerate.
+Then have a specific plan as to how you will respond the next time your boundaries are crossed.
 If he calls you names, leave the room or leave the house.
 Set specific boundaries for what you will tolerate and how you will respond to him.
 Retreating in silence, crying, yelling back, or threatening aren’t healthy responses and won’t produce positive results.
 Actually, nothing will guarantee positive results from your husband.
-However, there are things that you can do to protect yourself and increase the probability of change in your marriage.
+However, there are things that you can do to protect yourself.
+They can also increase the probability of change in your marriage.

 In our early years of marriage we can give into unhealthy patterns that become unrecognizable to us.
 Over time they appear to be “normal.”
 We may not understand that we can do things differently and sometimes get better results.